pink-gorilla/demo/README.md

 lein goldly
 ```

-Then open webBrowser on port 9000.
+Then open web-browser on port 9000.